talharmdn/talharmdn/README.md

 - 👨‍💻 Website Coding
 - 👨🏻‍🎨 Photograpy Editing/Photshop
-- 🌱 I like to learning everything 🤣
+- 🌱 I like to learn everything 🤣

 ### Contact with me: